Information handling processes

 Lonergan takes steps to ensure personal information is stored in a secure place.
 This includes both measures to protect physical security as well as protection from electronic attack.

 Accessing and amending personal information we hold about you

 You have the right to request access to the personal information that Lonergan holds about you and to request its correction.
 Lonergan does not retain your name and address after data analysis processing has been completed and access to or correction of your personal information held by us for statistical collection purposes may be limited by our data retention practices.
 You may request access to or correction of the personal information that we hold about you by contacting us using the details provided below.

 How to complain about us breaching your privacy

-Lonergan Research are committed to protecting your privacy.
+Lonergan is committed to protecting your privacy.
 We treat any accidental or unauthorised disclosure of your personal information seriously and deal with it promptly.

 If you think we may have breached your privacy rights or our privacy responsibilities, you may contact us using the details provided below.

 We will acknowledge the receipt of your complaint within five business days of receiving it.
 In most cases, we will complete our investigation into your complaint and respond to you within 30 days.
 If the matter is more complex and our investigation may take longer, we will let you know when we expect to be able to provide our response.